 The Bryant Difference

-At Bryant, 21 percent of the Class of 2017 enrolled in graduate school within six months of Commencement.
+99 percent of Bryant graduates are employed or enrolled in graduate school within six months of Commencement.

 Where Our Students Go

-Graduates of Bryant's History program go on to prestigious graduate schools and are in demand by business, government, and nonprofit organizations.
+Graduates of Bryant's History program go on to prestigious graduate schools and are in demand by business, government agencies, and nonprofit organizations.

 Experiential Learning Opportunities